Société Minière de Bakwanga: Congo Wars (1997–2003)

-Emaxon offtake (2003–2007)
+Emaxon contract and collapse (2003–2008)

-In April 2003, Emaxon Finance International provided MIBA $15 million in financing in exchange for the right to purchase 88% of MIBA's diamond production.
+In April 2003, Emaxon Finance International provided MIBA $15 million in financing in exchange for the right to purchase 88 percent of MIBA's diamond production.
 While the offtake agreement was initially signed in secret, the arrangement ended up being publicized three months later during a dispute between the Congolese minister of mines and his deputy; the previously unclear owner of Emaxon was revealed to be Dan Gertler's DGI Group.

 This deal was criticized by a 2005 Congolese parliamentary commission headed by Christophe Lutundula who recommended the contract be renegotiated.
 The offtake agreement with Emaxon expired at the end of 2007.

-In 2006, Umicore subsidiary Sibeka, sold its interest in MIBA to Mwana Africa (now known as the Asa Resources Group).
+At that point, Umicore (as the Union Minière had renamed itself in 2001), the owner of 80 percent of Sibéka, decided to part ways with MIBA.
+Sibéka could not sell its MIBA shares because of a right of first refusal clause negotiated in 1978; instead, Umicore sold Sibéka altogether in 2006 to Mwana Africa, an entity then controlled by Kasai businessman Kalaa Katema Mpinga (later renamed as Asa Resources Group).

 In 2007, diamond exports fell by 80%.
 There was significant insecurity at the mine, with an engineer responsible for running a new $10 million dragline excavator, and a security guard both murdered.
 About 10,000 artisanal miners trespassed onto the mining site every day, and employees had not been paid for more than four months.

-Further decline (2008–present)

-In October 2008, the MIBA employees went on strike several times for not being paid for more than 20 months.
+In October 2008, MIBA employees went on strike several times for not being paid for more than 20 months.
 Production was suspended between November 2008 and March 2011.

+Recent developments

+By the early 2010s, Miba still maintained an office in Kinshasa but, out of insolvency, had closed its former offices in Lubumbashi, Ndola in Zambia, Johannesburg in South Africa, and Brussels.

-Since 2013, MIBA has handed over management of the Tshibwe cluster to Societé Anhui-Congo d’Investissement Minier Sprl (SACIM), a joint venture between MIBA and the Chinese Anhui Foreign Economic Construction Group.
+Since 2013, MIBA has handed over management of the Tshibwe cluster to Société Anhui-Congo d’Investissement Minier Sprl (SACIM), a joint venture between MIBA and the Chinese Anhui Foreign Economic Construction Group.

 In 2020, the government of the DRC voted to remove MIBA's governing board and restructure the company, after a May 2020 audit found significant irregularities.
 In August 2020, at the behest of the Félix Tshisekedi administration, the state miner Gécamines gave MIBA $5 million to revamp operations.

 According to the Congolese Ministry of Mines, MIBA is one of only two industrial diamond mining companies in the DRC in 2023.
 However, the vast majority of diamond production in the country is attributed to artisanal miners or the other industrial miner, Anhui Congo Mining Investment Company (SACIM).